MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/whats-new/mr-dev-days-japan.md

 **Q** - Who should attend Mixed Reality Dev Day

 **A** - This event is inclusive of everyone who works or plays in the Mixed Reality space.
-While most of the content being presented is developer-focused, we also know that there's interesting content for a wide variety of roles.
+While most of the content being presented is developer-focused, we also know there's interesting content for a wide variety of roles.
 Remember to check the schedule for updates to see the kind of content we'll be providing.

 **Q** - I can't find the event in Teams Live Events